tomosaigon/zkWhaleCoiner/README.md

 - Global wall state that anyone can write to by proving they're a member of an elite group
 - Signer / wallet owner is never revealed so Whales can stay anonymous
 - Messaage signing for multiple chains by implementing their hashing algorithm.
-E.g. Bitcoin, Ethereum, Mina.
+E.g. Bitcoin, Ethereum, Mina, depending on SnarkyJS.
 - Auro web wallet integration
 - Merkle tree generated and data stored offchain on IPFS with a hash
 - Whale address lookup
+- Command line interface

 ![WhaleCoiner UI screenshot](ui/public/whalecoiner-ui.png)